cyrusdiego/VR-Bento-Arm/Notes.md

     - Read about networking, Sockets, and C# programming
         - I'll need to know how brachiOplexus was made
         - is is UWP of WPF?
+FOR TMRW:
+    - figured out a way to use joints and mesh colliders BUT unity only allows for convex mesh colliders not concave so i need a work around